Yate Town F.C.: History

 In 2004–05 Yate were Western Division runners-up and were promoted to the Premier Division.
 They also won the Gloucestershire Senior Cup, an went on to retain the trophy the following season.
 The club remained in the Premier Division for four seasons, until being relegated to the renamed Division One South & West at the end of the 2008–09 season.
 They won the Senior Cup again in 2010–11.
 In 2012–13 the club reached the first round of the FA Cup for the first time, losing 3–0 at Cheltenham Town.
 Division One South & West was renamed the Division One West in 2017, and then Division One South the following year.
 A third-place finish in 2018–19 saw them qualify for the promotion play-offs.
 After beating Moneyfields on penalties in the semi-final, they defeated Cinderford Town 3–1 in the final to secure promotion to the Premier Division South.

 The 2021–22 season saw Yate reach the first round of the FA Cup again, losing 5–0 at home to Yeovil Town.
 They also won the Gloucestershire Senior Cup, defeating Cirencester Town 5–1 in the final.
+In 2022–23 they finished second-from-bottom of the Premier Division South and were relegated to Division One South.
+The club were Division One South champions in 2024–25, earning promotion back to the Premier Division South.